Sakshi281205/Weather-Watch/README.md

 npm run dev
 ```

-The application will open in your browser at `http://localhost:3000`
+The application will open in your browser at `http://localhost:3000` (or the next available port)

 ### 4. Build for Production